-Our Wellbeing Lead Is Mrs Pacey, our Mental Health Lead is Mrs Wilkinson and our PSHE Lead is Ms Eddison.
+Our Mental Health Lead is Mrs Wilkinson

+Our school highly values the importance of our mental and emotional well-being and we consistently celebrate and promote positive mental health.
 Our whole school ethos is built around an offer of a safe, secure and supportive environment where all children can feel valued, respected and confident.

-We ensure the mental wellbeing of our staff and pupils through an open, accepting and respectful ethos.
+We ensure the mental well-being of our staff and pupils through an open, accepting and respectful ethos.
 Our values are at the core of the school day, respect and friendship emphasise the importance of other's feelings and we endeavour to live and model these values, every day.

 Our curriculum is underpinned by personal, social and health development whereby children continually develop their understanding of how to live a healthy lifestyle - including emotional, social and physical health principles.

 We also offer experiences through our celebration themed weeks of National Mental Health and Children's Mental Health Awareness weeks, our Mindmate assemblies , mindfulness sessions, circle times and our class Zones of Regulation emotional check ins.